 What Is Independent Living for Seniors?

-Before you see a typical day at Federal Way, it’s important to make sure you understand what independent living for seniors really means.
+Before you see a typical day at Federal Way, it’s important to make sure you understand what independent living for seniors really means, and dispel the common myths about it.
 Independent living is quite different than assisted living, but it’s also unique from other kinds of retirement communities.

 With an independent living community, the senior has the means to age gracefully in a place where they can take care of their own needs.
 Staff may be on hand to assist with housekeeping and other aspects of their routine, but they still have their independence and privacy.